jscutlery/semver/README.md

 ```

 #### Skipping release for specific types of commits

 To avoid releasing new version if something non-influencing on release was changed(for example, documentation), you can provide `skipCommitTypes` option

 ```
 nx run workspace:version --skipCommitTypes=docs,ci
 ```

 In this case any commit with specified type would be ignored when calculating if there is a need to bump version.

 For example if you had only one commit from the last version:

 ```
 docs(project): update documentation about new feature
 ```

-would not cause a new release(because `--skipCommitTypes=docs,ci` was specified)
+would not cause a new release (because `--skipCommitTypes=docs,ci` was specified).

 And two commits

 ```
 docs(project): update documentation about new feature fix(project): get rig of annoying bug
 ```

 would produce a patch bump.

-Please keep in mind that changelog would be generated by [conventional-changelog](https://github.com/conventional-changelog/conventional-changelog/tree/master/packages/conventional-changelog-angular#type) which ignores some types by design(i.e. `docs`, `test` and others)
+Please keep in mind that changelog would be generated by [conventional-changelog](https://github.com/conventional-changelog/conventional-changelog/tree/master/packages/conventional-changelog-angular#type) which ignores some types by design (i.e. `docs`, `test` and others).

 #### Triggering executors post-release